 - Michael O’Flaherty is an Irish human rights lawyer and is the director of the European Union Fundamental Rights Agency.

-- Felice Gaer directs the Jacob Blaustein Institute for the Advancement of Human Rights, and serves on the United States Commission on International Religious Freedom.
+- Felice Gaer directs the Jacob Blaustein Institute for the Advancement of Human Rights, and is a member and vice chairperson of the UN Committee against Torture.